A study on the effects of mixed explicit and implicit communications in human-artificial-agent interactions: Methodology for experimental analysis

 \section{Methodology for experimental analysis}

 We use Bayesian parameter estimation in our data analysis as it provides richer information when compared with frequentist analyses such as null hypothesis significance tests, maximum likelihood estimation, and confidence interval \citep{Kruschke2015,Kruschke2018,Wagenmakers2018,Kelter2020}.
-Furthermore, the Bayesian parameter estimation allows discussions beyond the accepting or rejecting hypotheses dichotomy, a common approach in the literature.
+Bayesian approaches are not so common in HRI studies as the analysis using \textit{p}-values \citep{Baxter2016}, but they allow discussions beyond the accepting or rejecting hypotheses dichotomy.
+In areas such as statistics and psychology, Bayesian methods have been discussed as alternatives to deal with the limitations and sometimes inadequate interpretations of \textit{p}-values \citep{Kruschke2013,Kruschke2018,Wagenmakers2018,Kelter2020,Kelter2021}.
+In the HRI context, Baxter \textit{et al.} \citep{Baxter2016} suggest we focus on methods that can incrementally increase our knowledge about phenomena of interest; that is, a Bayesian perspective.
+The methods we chose to analyse our results are detailed below.